Huffman: Love tries… and some things are just meant to last

 Loud and grating, the voice on the other end didn’t hesitate: “Where you been, Tiiiiger?!?”

 They say, “Love will find a way.”
-It certain tried that day.
+It certainly tried that day.
 And for several days afterward, my father referred to Pawpaw Buck by the name that Love ever-so-graciously bestowed upon him:

 “You need anything from the store, Tiger?”